Keep up to date with our latest news

 For some patients, including those with work, caring or other commitments, seeing or speaking to us during our standard practice opening hours can be difficult and you be may struggling to get an appointment which works best for you.

-We provide an Enhanced Access Service which is available to all patients between the hours of 9.00am to 3.00pm every Saturday and Sunday.
-You can book your appointments through us during normal opening hours, or if you prefer, you can call the Enhanced Access Service team direct over the weekend on 0113 221 3709.
+We provide an Enhanced Access Service which is available to all patients between the hours of 9.00am to 3.00pm every Saturday.
+You can book your appointments through us during normal opening hours, or if you prefer, you can call the Enhanced Access Service on Saturdays, on 0113 221 3709.

 The Enhanced Access Service aims to offer patients a greater range of appointment availability for routine problems, at a time that may be more convenient.

-The types of support available are similar to those which we offer during normal working hours, and appointments are available with a variety of clinicians including GPs, Advanced Nurse Practitioners (ANPs), Nurses, Health Care Assistants (HCAs), Physiotherapists, Pharmacists and Healthy Mind Practitioners (Mental Health & Wellbeing).
+The types of support available are similar to those which we offer during normal working hours, and appointments are available with a variety of clinicians including GPs, Advanced Nurse Practitioners (ANPs), Nurses, HCAs, Physiotherapists, Pharmacists and Healthy Mind Practitioners (Mental Health & Wellbeing).

 Some of the services are by telephone or video call, and some are face to face.